standard/standard/README.md

 ### Is there an automatic formatter?

-Yes, try using [Max Ogden](https://github.com/maxogden)'s experimental auto formatter **[`standard-format`](https://github.com/maxogden/standard-format)** to fix the easier cases.
+Yes, try using the `--format` option.
+This uses [Max Ogden](https://github.com/maxogden)'s experimental auto formatter **[`standard-format`](https://github.com/maxogden/standard-format)** to fix the easier cases.